 - Employment status

-You can fund your account with minimum deposits of $100 through the mobile app (after you meet the initial $500 minimum deposit).
+You can fund your account with minimum deposits of $100 through the mobile app.
 You can connect your bank account and have funds transferred by ACH.
 Funds will settle in your account in one or two business days.

 Titan Invest provides a list of major banks you can link.
 But if you don’t see your bank or credit union listed, you can add it manually.
 If you do, you’ll need to enter the institution’s name, type of account, routing number and account number.
 Two small deposits will be transferred into your bank account for verification purposes.
 Once the account has been verified, you’ll be already to make transfers.